The Variety of Integrable Killing Tensors on the 3-Sphere: Geometric constructions of integrable Killing tensors

-Recall that ``$\tr$'' denotes the trace on $T_xM$, whereas ``$\Tr$'' denotes the trace on $V$.
-Substituting \eqref{eq:K} and \eqref{eq:tr(K)} into the right hand side of \eqref{eq:L(K):again} now yields \eqref{eq:restriction}. \end{proof} For $S^3$ we can verify the integrability of a special Killing tensor on $S^3$ algebraically, using the Theorems \ref{thm:slice} and \ref{thm:det}: \begin{lemma} \begin{enumerate} \item $R=h\varowedge g$ is diagonalisable.
+For $S^3$ we can verify the integrability of a special Killing tensor on $S^3$ algebraically, using the Theorems~\ref{thm:slice} and~\ref{thm:det}: \begin{Lemma} \quad \begin{enumerate} \itemsep=0pt \item[$1.$] $R=h\varowedge g$ is diagonalisable.
 More precisely, $R$ is diagonal in a basis where $h$ is diagonal.
 In this basis the diagonal elements of $R$ are given in terms of the diagonal elements $h_i\coloneq h_{ii}$ by

-\item If $\dim V=4$, the KS-matrix \eqref{eq:matrix} of $R=h\varowedge g$ is antisymmetric with
+\item[$2.$] If $\dim V=4$, the KS-matrix \eqref{eq:matrix} of $R=h\varowedge g$ is antisymmetric with